 Throughout our website, we list email addresses as a convenient option for contacting Columbia Health.
 However, we cannot guarantee the confidentiality or immediacy of email communication, and therefore, email should never be used in an emergency.

-Please use our secure online messaging feature in lieu of email.
+Students: please use the secure messaging on the Patient Portal in lieu of email.
 You will need your UNI and password.

 Notice of Privacy Practices

 These records are not part of students’ educational records and are not available to deans or faculty.
 To further protect the privacy of students, we require students' written consent (for Counseling and Psychological Services as well as for Medical Services) to release information about their care.